Mr-K-AB/quantum_espresso/NBO_instructions.md

 ./gennbo <file_name_withno_47>
 ```
 this will create a `<file_name_withno_47>.nbo ` file as the output for this process, in the same directory.

+Directories of main NBO folder, bin folder of nbo were exported to path variable in ~/.bashrc

+In all of the gennbo, gaunbo7, gaunbo6 files,
+BINDIR's set env values where modified to absolute path to the bin of nbo instead of path relative to nbo7 mainfolder which limits execution of gennbo from any directories.
+Else, we will have to run the gennbo, gaunbo7/6 from only the main folder of nbo7.